MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxmisc/nf-acxmisc-acxobjectbagretrieveui8.md

 ## -description

-The AcxObjectBagRetrieveUI8 function retrieves a value from an existing, intialized AcxObjectBag that contains values.
+The AcxObjectBagRetrieveUI8 function retrieves an unsigned int eight byte I8 (LONG64) value from an existing, intialized AcxObjectBag that contains values.

 ## -parameters